-This CAD manual aims to establish general guidelines for CAD work at Banedanmark.
+This CAD manual establishes the general guidelines for CAD work at Banedanmark.
 The guidelines must be used by all parties to ensure a structured and consistent preparation of CAD data to benefit all parties involved.

 The current version of the CAD manual is available at www.bane.dk and will be continually updated.